 Head and neck cancer accounts for an estimated 3 percent of all cancers in the United States.
-However there are and increasing number of patients being diagnosed in their 30’s and 40’s due in part to the association of human papillomavirus (HPV)-linked cancers.
+However, there are an increasing number of patients being diagnosed in their 30’s and 40’s due in part to the association of human papillomavirus (HPV)-linked cancers.
 With improved treatments, including chemotherapy, these patients are surviving longer than ever before.

 Surgery is generally considered the first-line treatment for head and neck cancer.
 The goal of surgery is to remove the tumor and affected surrounding tissue.
-Surgical techniques have become state of the art- with some patients having no visible incisions for tumors in certain areas.
-Such modern techniques has led to less recovery time, reduced pain and cause less damage to tissues and muscles that help with eating and other daily activities.
+Surgical techniques have become state-of-the-art — with some patients having no visible incisions for tumors in certain areas.
+Such modern techniques have led to less recovery time, reduced pain and cause less damage to tissues and muscles that help with eating and other daily activities.

 Radiation therapy may be recommended as the main treatment for head and neck cancer, or in certain cases it may be used after surgery to potential residual cancer cells that can not be seen with even modern imaging scans.

 > Read more about radiation therapy

 Chemotherapy may be recommended if the cancer has metastasized to other parts of the body.
 It may also be used in combination with radiation to reduce the risk of recurrence for head and neck cancers.